alanef/fullworks-scanner/src/readme.txt

 You can change the email address in the settings.

 == Changelog ==
+= 1.0.2 =
+* Changed slug to fullworks-scanner

 = 1.0.1 =
-* Plugin review feedback incoporated
+* Plugin review feedback incorporated

 = 1.0.0 =
 * Initial version